dtjohnson/typeshield/README.md

-# TypeGuards
+# TypeShield

-TypeGuards is a collection of composable TypeScript/JavaScript type guards and assertions.
+TypeShield is a collection of composable TypeScript/JavaScript type guards and assertions.
 Assertions use the new [assertion function](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-7.html#assertion-functions) types in TypeScript 3.7.

 ## Table of Contents